 - 1/2 teaspoon cloves

-- Place all ingredients in a high speed blender (such as a Vitamix) in the order listed above and process until smooth and creamy.
+- Place all ingredients in a in the order listed above and process until smooth and creamy.
 Chill and serve with cinnamon sticks as garnish.

 Remove the coconut milk from the freezer without tipping or shaking.
 Carefully remove the lid and then scrape out the top, thickened cream and leave the watery liquid behind (reserve liquid for use in smoothies).
 You will want to use the thickened cream only for the eggnog recipe.